 Before buying your electrical meat grinder, make sure to go for the one that best suits your kitchen requirements.
 If you need a grinder for your house, one that you will only use occasionally, buying a big, heavy one that is usually only used at a butcher shop for frequent use is not a wise move on your part.
 Not only you will suffer every time you need to store it and take it out to use it, but it will cause you a lot of pain to carry up and down, and it might cause a power shortage if plugged in the wrong cable, as a lot of these grinders require a specifically prepared electricity plug, unlike the one you have at home.

-Like a manual meat grinder, make sure your electrical meat grinder is put on a solid, strong surface.
+Like a manual meat grinder, make sure your best meat grinder is put on a solid, strong surface.
 When assembling your grinder, make sure you have taken off all the tape and packing, and that you are attaching the grinder’s pieces to each other correctly, exactly like in the manual.
 Attaching the pieces the wrong way might cause the grinder to break.

 While grinding your meat, make sure your hands are on the right distance from the grinder plate and the grinding blades.
 Electrical meat grinders need special caution when it comes to grinding.
 When you use a manual one, it is easy to stop when your hand is close to the blades, but an electrical meat grinder will automatically continue mincing your meat, which requires you to be a bit more cautious.